As you probably know, one of the two parts of the NPS® is a number. You can count the score by a simple formula:

 Another good sign is that your NPS is higher than your competitors’ scores.
 Benchmarking would be very useful.

-After all, is there a correlation between NPS and company growth?
+That being said, is there a correlation between NPS and company growth?

 The answer is… yes!
 According to a study published by London School of Economics titled “Advocacy Drives Growth”, an average NPS increase of 7% correlates on average with a 1% growth in revenue.
 Great reason to think about how to increase your NPS!